adrienverge/yamllint/docs/quickstart.rst

    10:1      error    too many blank lines (4 > 2)  (empty-lines)
    11:4      error    too many spaces inside braces  (braces)

+By default, the output of yamllint is colored when run from a terminal, and pure text in other cases.
+Add the ``-f standard`` arguments to force non-colored output.
+Use the ``-f colored`` arguments to force colored output.

 Add the ``-f parsable`` arguments if you need an output format parsable by a machine (for instance for :doc:`syntax highlighting in text editors
 <text_editors>`).
 The output will then look like: